 And so crisis is the watchword among European politicians.
 In a globally-connected economy where risk avoidance now dominates, it’s bad news for a politician named Obama.

-This article appears in the May 16, 2012, edition of National Journal Daily.
+This article appears in the May 16, 2012 edition of NJ Daily.